Geometry of Bounded Frechet Manifolds: Introduction

 Some of the basic issues in the theory of Fr\'{e}chet spaces are mainly related with the space of continuous linear mappings.
 Indeed, the space of continuous linear mappings of one Fr\'{e}chet space to another is not a Fr\'{e}chet space in general.
 On the other hand, the general linear group of a Fr\'{e}chet space does not admit any non-trivial topological group structure.
 This defect puts in question the way of defining vector bundle.
 Another drawback is the lack of a general solvability theory for ordinary differential equations.
 Because of these reasons, in the framework of Fr\'{e}chet bundles an arbitrary connection is hard to handle.

 As remarked, there is a way out of these difficulties for Fr\'{e}chet manifolds which can be obtained as projective limit of Banach manifolds.
-There is another way to overcome aforementioned problems: Recently, in the suggestive paper~\cite{m}, M\"{u}ller introduced the concept of bounded Fr\'{e}chet manifolds and provided an inverse function theorem in the sense of Nash and Moser in this category.
+However, there is another way to overcome aforementioned problems.
+Recently, in the suggestive paper~\cite{m}, M\"{u}ller introduced the concept of bounded Fr\'{e}chet manifolds and provided an inverse function theorem in the sense of Nash and Moser in this category.
 Such spaces arise in geometry and physical field theory and have many desirable properties.
-The space of all smooth sections of a fiber bundle (over closed or non-compact manifolds) which is the foremost example of infinite dimensional manifolds, has the structure of a bounded Fr\'{e}chet manifold, see~\cite[Theorem 3.34]{m}.
-As for the importance of bounded Fr\'{e}chet manifolds, we refer to the paper~\cite{k}, where it was obtained the Sard's theorem in this category.
-The theorem states as follows: Let $ M $ resp. $ N $ be bounded Fr\'{e}chet manifolds with compatible metrics $ d_M $ resp. $ d_N$ modelled on Fr\'{e}chet spaces $ E$ resp. $F $ with standard metrics.
+For instance, the space of all smooth sections of a fiber bundle (over closed or non-compact manifolds), which is the foremost example of infinite dimensional manifolds, has the structure of a bounded Fr\'{e}chet manifold, see~\cite[Theorem 3.34]{m}.
+As for the importance of bounded Fr\'{e}chet manifolds, we refer to the paper~\cite{k}, where Sard's theorem was obtained in this category.
+The statement of the theorem is as follows: Let $ M $ resp. $ N $ be bounded Fr\'{e}chet manifolds with compatible metrics $ d_M $ resp. $ d_N$ modelled on Fr\'{e}chet spaces $ E$ resp. $F $ with standard metrics.
 Let $ f: M \rightarrow N $ be an $ MC^k$- Lipschitz Fredholm map with $ k > \max \lbrace {\Ind f,0} \rbrace $.
 Then the set of regular values of $ f $ is residual in $ N $.